engity-com/bifroest/docs/reference/auditlog/events.md

 Written after a target has accepted the exact artifact and its signed local acknowledgement is durable. `domain` is `session`; `outcome` is `success`; and `recordingId`, `target`, and `operationId` match the delivery episode and its optional `session.recording.delivery.failed` event.
 A direct success has no preceding failure event.

-The signed receipt retains an outbox marker until this event is recorded.
-Startup resumes a pending success event without publishing the artifact again.
-Flush and retention eligibility require the durable success-audit marker in addition to the target acknowledgement.
-A crash after an audit record commits but before its receipt marker commits can produce an at-least-once duplicate after restart; it cannot silently discard the pending transition.
+The signed receipt keeps the success event pending until it is recorded.
+Startup replays it **without republishing** the artifact.
+Flush and retention require both the target acknowledgement and durable success-audit marker.
+A crash between audit and marker commits can replay an identical event, not silently discard it.

 #### `session.task.started`